 At first, I was trying to ignore it, as if everything was under control.

 My GP’s solution was to put me back on the contraceptive pills to help balance the symptoms of PCOS hormones and replace them with artificial ones to trick my body and PCOS.

 However, I felt like I was not dealing with the cause of this problem and was just hiding under the carpet with some quick-fix solution.

 What is Polycystic Ovary Syndrome (PCOS)?

 The person with PCOS has a hard time processing insulin (insulin-resistant), too much insulin causes the ovaries to release too much testosterone which causes haywire inside the body.
 Based on its name, PCOS also cause small ovarian cysts.

 Effects of PCOS

-Since the body can’t process insulin properly and balance the ratio of testosterone in our body, this causes the following:
+Since the body can’t process insulin properly and balance the ratio of testosterone in our body.

-After spending some time researching about the problem, I’ve come across loads of information and even support group for people with PCOS.
-Understanding the disorder can be mind blowing with all the scientific words and explanation.
+After spending some time researching the problem, I’ve come across loads of information and even support groups for people with PCOS.
+Understanding the disorder can be mind-blowing with all the scientific words and explanations.